bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Behavioral statistics

-Using data from the rapid-design task with all sequences, we entered the mean duration per block of correctly performed sequences into a linear mixed-effect model with a sequence learning stage (new/consolidated) by block (1-16) interaction to test for difference in their performance level and evolution during the task, with sequences and blocks as random effects and subjects as the grouping factor.
+Using data from the rapid-design task with all sequences, we entered the mean duration per block of correctly performed sequences into a linear mixed-effect model with a sequence learning stage (new/consolidated) by block (1-16) interaction to test for difference in their performance level and evolution during the task, with sequences and blocks as random effects and participants as the grouping factor.
 The same model was run with the number of correct sequences as the outcome variable.
 Two other models were used on subsets of data to separately test if there was any significant difference in performance (speed and accuracy) between the two consolidated sequences and between the two new sequences.
 Full models outputs are reported in supplementary materials.